codemancers/invoker/index.md

 Now these services can be accessed via `http://terminal.dev` , `http://cms.dev` `http://typo.dev`.
 You can also access them via wildcard subdomains such as `*.*.dev`.

+You can also access any external http process via `.dev` DNS by running following command:

+{% highlight bash %}
+~> invoker add_http wordpress 8080
+{% endhighlight %}

+Above command will make wordpress available on `wordpress.dev` even if wordpress was original not started by Invoker.
+You can access any randomly started process via Invoker like this.

 <a name="procfile"></a>
 ## Procfile support